Here’s what you need to keep in mind from a finance perspective.

 - If you are keeping a property that was previously in dual names the bank will want to make any approval conditional upon you receiving confirmed legal separation documentation or consent orders as signed off by the court.

-- When making an agreement to take over ownership of a property be sure that your court agreement does not have an unnecessarily restrictive finance time frame – check with your broker and unless you’re already pre-approved do not put less than 28 days.
+- When making an agreement to take over ownership of a property be sure that your court agreement does not have an unnecessarily restrictive finance time frame – check with your broker and unless you’re already pre-approved do not put less than 60 days.
+This should be an over estimation but it is safer for you than too little time.

 - Remember if you are still living with your ex-partner it can impact things like family tax benefit payments which can be important in figuring out your borrowing capacity.